Tech-at-DU/React-Fundamentals-tutorial/P01-Build-A-Header-Component/content.md

 **React would best be described as a library for creating user interfaces.** Think of Components as the elements of user interfaces.
 For example, your site might be made up of the following Components:

-- App
-- Header
-- Logo
-- NavBar
-- NavLink
-- Content
-- Card
-- Footer
+App, Header, Logo, NavBar, NavLink, Content, Card, Footer

 Each of these elements would be separate Components, and you would define a file for each.
+Component files are always named after the component they contain: `App.js`, `Header.js`, `Logo.js`, `NavBar.js`, `NavLink.js`, `Content.js`, `Card.js`, and `Footer.js`.

 Components can be nested.
 That is one Component can be the child of another Component.
 Rendering the parent would render the child.
 The components from the list above might be nested in this way:

 - App
   - Header
     - Logo
     - NavBar
       - NavLink
   - Content
     - Card
   - Footer